Being Social. The trade-offs.

 We sacrifice our time.

-Research shows that in 2017 we spent 135 minutes per day on social media which signifies an increase from the previous year when we used to spend 126 minutes per day on social.
+Every year, we spend more time on social media than the year before.
+I read somewhere that in 2017, we spent 135 minutes on social on average (the number used to be 126 minutes in 2016).
 This is 2 hours and 15 minutes a day!
-But it’s not only about the how much of time, it is also about the when of time.
+But it’s not only about the how much of time, it’s also about the when of time.
 We need to be able to draw the line somewhere.
-While you are driving a car, it’s not a good idea to socialize online, while you are having a meal with your family, it’s not a good practice to chat with someone who is not in the room, while you are on a holiday, at the beach or just having a good time, it’s not necessary to notify your social network that you are there – just enjoy it.
+While you are driving a car, it’s not a good idea to socialize online, while you are having a meal with your family, it’s not a good practice to chat with someone who is not in the room, while you are on a holiday, at the beach or just having a good time, it’s not necessary to notify your social network that you are there ⏤ just enjoy it.
 The fact that you will post a picture on Facebook or Instagram, will not increase your happiness.
-But it will rob you of the chance to share the experience with the people who are actually present there with you.
+But it may rob you of the chance to share the experience with the people who are actually present there with you.